-Susan Bitter Smith was elected to a four year term on the Arizona Corporation Commission starting in January 2013.
-She is a member of the National Association of Regulatory Commissioners, currently serving on NARUC's Water Committee as well as the Subcommittee on Education and Research.
-She is the President of the Western Conference of Public Service Commissioners.
-She is serving as Executive Director of the Southwest Cable Communications Association since 1980 and as Vice President of Technical since 1988.
-She earned undergraduate and graduate degrees in Business Administration from Arizona State University and is a Past Chairman of the ASU Alumni Association.
-In addition, she serves as the Honorary Chair of the ASU MBA Alumni Association, is a Past Chairman of the Walter Cronkite Foundation, Past Chairman of the Arizona First Amendment Coalition, and is the Competitive Chairman of the Arizona Telecommunications Coalition.
+Susan Bitter Smith has served as Executive Director of the Arizona-New Mexico Cable Communications Association since 1980 and as Vice President of Technical Solutions since 1988.
+She earned both undergraduate and graduate degrees in Business Administration from Arizona State University and is a Past Chairman of the ASU Alumni Association.
+In addition, she serves as the Honorary Chair of the ASU MBA Alumni Association, is a Past Chairman of the Walter Cronkite Foundation, Past Chairman of the Arizona First Amendment Coalition, and is the Chairman of the Arizona Competitive Telecommunications Coalition.